luchete80/fluxsol/README.txt

 ///////////////////////////////////////////////////////////////
 BUGS AND CRASHES
 ///////////////////////////////////////////////////////////////
 1. For the new GUI libstdc++-6.dll must be put in the folder.
+But still crash when run from DOS
+2. when vtk is linked, crahses.